 See the full process for replacing backlights below.
 This isn’t for the faint-hearted, but it will save you a considerable amount of money from either professionally repairing or replacing your TV.

-To prevent LEDs burning off their phosphor layer in future, make sure you do not set your backlight to 100% brightness.
-The phosphor layer is destroyed by thermal degradation of the LEDs, caused by a too bright backlight setting.
+To prevent LEDs from burning off their phosphor layer in the future, make sure you do not set your backlight to 100% brightness.
+The phosphor layer is destroyed by the thermal degradation of the LEDs, caused by a too-bright backlight setting.
 Reduce this to the lowest level you are comfortable with to prolong your backlight’s life.

 Samsung TV Support and Warranty